 GPA Calculator

-Use our GPA calculator to quickly calculate your Grade Point Average.
-Add each course, select the letter grade you received (A+, A, B+, etc.) and enter the credit hours.
-The calculator uses the standard US 4.0 scale and weights each course by its credit hours for an accurate cumulative GPA.
+Use our free GPA calculator to instantly calculate your Grade Point Average.
+Add each course, select the letter grade you received (A+, A, B+, B, C+, C, D, F) and enter the credit hours.
+The calculator uses the standard US 4.0 scale, weighting each course by its credit hours for an accurate result.
+Works for high school, middle school, college, and university GPA calculations.

 Frequently Asked Questions